IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: The Iterative Ensemble Score Filter (IEnSF)

 where $\bJ(t)$ and $\bS_{\bZ_t | k}(\bz_t)$ admit closed-form expressions (Eq.~\eqref{eq.jt.expression} and Eq.~\eqref{eq.gmm.prior.score.component}).
 The remaining challenge is to approximate the following two intractable terms:

-Our strategy is as follows. \begin{itemize}[leftmargin=15pt] \item {\em Approximating the posterior mixture weights.} In Section~\ref{sec.approx.post.weight}, we approximate the posterior weights $w^{post}(k,\bz_t,\by)$, with the key step being the introduction of the $\bY$-dependence via a tractable linearization of the observation operator. \item {\em Approximating the conditional expectation with a single-point evaluation.} In Section~\ref{sec.approx.cond.exp}, we approximate the conditional expectation $\bmu^{\bS_{\bY | \bX}} (\bz_t,\by)$ by replacing the full expectation with a single evaluation $\bS_{\bY|\bX}(\by | \Bar{\bmu}_0^*(\bz_t))$, where the evaluation point $\Bar{\bmu}_0^*(\bz_t)$ is obtained through a Kalman-type update. \item {\em Iteratively refining the evaluation point of the likelihood score.} Finally, since the true $\Bar{\bmu}_0^*(\bz_t)$ depends on the unknown posterior $p_{\bX|\bY}$, we propose in Section~\ref{sec.iterative.refinement} an iterative refinement scheme that repeatedly solves the reverse SDE to progressively improve the posterior information used in $\Bar{\bmu}_0^*(\bz_t)$. \end{itemize}
+Our strategy is as follows. \begin{itemize}[leftmargin=15pt] \item {\em Approximating the posterior mixture weights.} In Section~\ref{sec.approx.post.weight}, we approximate the posterior weights $w^{post}(k,\bz_t,\by)$, with the key step being the introduction of the $\bY$-dependence via a tractable linearization of the observation operator. \item {\em Approximating the conditional expectation with a single-point evaluation.} In Section~\ref{sec.approx.cond.exp}, we approximate the conditional expectation $\bmu^{\bS_{\bY | \bX}} (\bz_t,\by)$ by replacing the full expectation with a single evaluation $\bS_{\bY|\bX}(\by | \Bar{\bmu}_0^*(\bz_t))$, where the evaluation point $\Bar{\bmu}_0^*(\bz_t)$ is obtained through a Kalman-type update. \item {\em Iteratively refining the evaluation point of the likelihood score.} Finally, since the true $\Bar{\bmu}_0^*(\bz_t)$ depends on the unknown posterior $p_{\bX|\bY}$, we propose in Section~\ref{sec.iterative.refinement} an iterative refinement scheme that repeatedly solves the reverse SDE to progressively improve the posterior information used in $\Bar{\bmu}_0^*(\bz_t)$. \end{itemize} { Throughout this section, both the observation dependence introduced into the prior-score weights and the evaluation point of the likelihood score are exact quantities, following from Theorem~\ref{thm.post.score.expression}; the local linearization and the Kalman-type update are used only as tractable approximations of these exact quantities, and do not constrain the posterior, which is generated by the reverse SDE and can remain non-Gaussian, as discussed in Remarks~\ref{remark.m.linearization} and~\ref{remark.gaussian.aprox}. }